DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/couplebreak.md

 ### Couplebreak events, couples, integration with existing code.

-The main concepts here were couples and couplebreak events/entries.
+The main concepts here are couples and couplebreak events/entries.
 Couples, as mentioned above, are two processes, which "share" an event.
-For an example, a scheduler switch event will have a task that is being switched from and a task that is being switched to.
+For an example, a schedu_switch event will have a task that is being switched from and a task that is being switched to.
 These two tasks are a couple.
 Couplebreak entries (also called "target entries" or "target events", sometimes with "waking" or "switch", which denote the origin events - "sched/sched_waking" and "sched/sched_switch" respectively) are sort of altered twins to the actual events.
 They contain almost all the same